 Steven Fesmire is Professor of Philosophy and Environmental Studies at Green Mountain, and he chairs the philosophy program.
+His public philosophy work has appeared in places such as Salon, Huffington Post, USA Today, The Conversation, The Chronicle of Higher Education, The Humanist, The Key Reporter, Education Week, and Vermont Public Radio.
 He is the author of Dewey (Routledge Press, 2015), winner of a 2015 Choice “Outstanding Academic Title” award.
 He is also the author of John Dewey and Moral Imagination: Pragmatism in Ethics (Indiana University Press, 2003), winner of a 2005 Choice “Outstanding Academic Title” award.
-He is editor of the Oxford Handbook of Dewey (Oxford University Press, forthcoming 2017) and is preparing a manuscript titled Beyond Moral Fundamentalism: Pragmatic Pluralism and Ecological Imagination in Ethics and Education.
-He was a 2009 Fulbright Scholar at Kyoto University and Kobe University in Japan, a 2015-16 Visiting Scholar at Dartmouth College, and a 2016 Fellow at the Institute for Advanced Studies in the Humanities at the University of Edinburgh in Scotland.
+He is editor of the Oxford Handbook of Dewey (Oxford University Press, forthcoming 2017/2018), and he is preparing two book manuscripts: Ecological Imagination and Beyond Moral Fundamentalism: Pluralistic Imagination in Ethics and Education.
+Professor Fesmire was a 2009 Fulbright Scholar at Kyoto University and Kobe University in Japan, a 2015-16 Visiting Scholar at Dartmouth College, and a 2016 Fellow at the Institute for Advanced Studies in the Humanities at the University of Edinburgh in Scotland.
 He will be on leave during 2017-2018 as Visiting Professor of Philosophy at Middlebury College (visit webpage here).

 The principal social role of philosophy (literally “friendship with wisdom”) is to interpret, critique, and redirect the beliefs, values, and prejudices of one’s time and place.
 It is a privilege and delight to join students in such reflections in the context of Green Mountain College’s lively sustainability mission.